-Let's make the most of fig season with this sage-fig cocktail!
-Featuring a sage simple syrup, fresh figs, sweet orange liqueur and rum, this tasty and oh-so pretty cocktail is the perfect welcome to the fall.
+Let's make the most of fig season with this sweet and savory sage-fig cocktail!
+Featuring a homemade sage simple syrup, fresh figs, orange liqueur, lemon juice and rum, this tasty and oh-so pretty cocktail is the perfect welcome to the fall months.
+With those rich, warm flavors, you'll want to sip on this autumn cocktail by the fire all season long.

 Jump to: